 Expenses that comprise the personnel category include base salaries, overtime, and benefit costs such as employee medical and retirement expenses.
-The \$5.3 million increase in personnel expenses was not primarily the result of increased compensation and benefits.
-Instead the \$4.3 million non-cash actuarial pension credit reduced personnel cost in the 2019 statement of activities with no effect on the general fund expenditures in fiscal 2019.
+The \$1.7 million increase in personnel expenses was due to significant contributions towards the District's pension trust fund, as well as non-cash actuarially determined deferred inflows and outflows of the District's pension and other post-employment benefit liabilities.